aersoares81/helvetica_blanc_wallpapers/README.md

-# Helvetica Blanc - Unnoficial iPhone Wallpapers
+# iPhone Wallpapers based on the art of Helvetica Blanc

-This repository contains a few wallpapers (designed to fit iPhones) based on the art of [Helvetica Blanc](https://helveticablanc.com/index.html).
+This repository contains a few wallpapers based on the art of [Helvetica Blanc](https://helveticablanc.com/index.html).
+Check [their Patreon](https://www.patreon.com/helveticablanc)!

 This is the list of the original work by Helvetica Blanc:
 [Work 2](https://helveticablanc.com/20220830-work-2.html),